 Peer-to-peer car sharing is a rental platform like Airbnb, but for cars.
 Companies like Turo allow people who own cars to hire them out for a few hours to a few weeks.
-Rental car companies have been lobbying state legislatures to regulate car-sharing platforms as rental agencies, like how hotel chains and taxi companies spearheaded regulation of Airbnb's and ride-sharing apps.
+Rental car companies have been lobbying state legislatures to regulate car-sharing platforms as rental agencies, in the same way that hotel chains and taxi companies spearheaded efforts to regulate online vacation rentals and ride-sharing apps.

 Currently, peer-to-peer companies may enter into contracts/agreements with locally owned airports; however, locally owned airports need to ensure that these car-sharing platforms are required to enter into contracts/agreements.
 Without the mandatory distinction, locally owned airports will be at a disadvantage to enforce local authority over these entities.
-Agreements/contracts should be mandatory for use of the airport facilities on the same terms and conditions, including, but not limited to, the requirement to pay fees, imposed on off airport rental car companies that are utilizing the airport facilities.
+Agreements/contracts should be mandatory for use of the airport facilities on the same terms and conditions, including, but not limited to, the requirement to pay fees, like those required of off-airport rental car companies that use airport facilities.